gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 ### Utilities

-The cost of treatment decision for the pig at month $k=1,...,N-1$ is defined
+The cost incurred by the treatment decision at month $k=1,...,N-1$ is

 $$Y(d_k=treat) = -100,$$

 $$Y(d_k=pass) = 0.$$

-In decision programming the utility values are added as follows.
-Notice that the values in the utility matrix are ordered according to the order in which the information set was given when adding the node.
+In Decision Programming the utility values are added using utility matrices.
+Notice that the utility values in the matrix are given in the same order as the states of node $h_N$ were defined when node $h_N$ was added.

 ```julia
 for i in 1:N-1
     add_utilities!(diagram, "C$i", [-100.0, 0.0])
 end
 ```
-The market price of given the pig health at month $N$ is defined
+The market price of the pig given its health at month $N$ is

 $$Y(h_N=ill) = 300,$$

 $$Y(h_N=healthy) = 1000.$$

-In decision programming:
+In Decision Programming:

 ```julia
 add_utilities!(diagram, "MP", [300.0, 1000.0])
 ```

-### Generate Influence Diagram
+### Generate influence diagram
-Finally, we generate the full influence diagram before defining the decision model.
+After adding nodes, generating arcs and defining probability and utility values, we generate the full influence diagram.
 By default this function uses the default path probabilities and utilities, which are defined as the joint probability of all chance events in the diagram and the sum of utilities in value nodes, respectively.
 In the [Contingent Portfolio Programming](contingent-portfolio-programming.md) example, we show how to use a user-defined custom path utility function.

 In the pig breeding problem, when the $N$ is large some of the path utilities become negative.
-In this case, we choose to use the [positive path utility](../decision_model.md) transformation, which allows us to exclude the probability cut in the next section.
+In this case, we choose to use the [positive path utility](../decision-programming/decision_model.md) transformation, which allows us to exclude the probability cut in the next section.

 ```julia
 generate_diagram!(diagram, positive_path_utility = true)
 ```

-## Decision Model
+## Decision model

 Next we initialise the JuMP model and add the decision variables.
 Then we add the path compatibility variables.
 Since we applied an affine transformation to the utility function, making all path utilities positive, the probability cut can be excluded from the model.
 The purpose of this is discussed in the [theoretical section](../decision-programming/decision-model.md) of this documentation.